Events

 Recording Links

 If you missed booking a ticket to a recent online event by expert curators and speakers, you can purchase a link to the on-demand recording by visiting our Recordings page.
+You will also find a selection of our past talks and virtual walks now available over the summer.

-Monday 28 July 2025, 5-6pm. £10
+Tuesday 30 September 2025, 5-6pm. £10

 Read more and book here >